Statue of Idrimi: Description

-The statue is carved of hard white dolomitic magnesite and the eyebrows, eyelids and pupils are inlaid with glass and black stone.
+The statue is carved of hard white dolomitic magnesite and the eyebrows, eyelids, and pupils are inlaid with glass and black stone.
 The king, who is seated on a throne, wears a round-topped crown with band and neck-guard and a garment with narrow borders.
 King Idrimi is depicted crossing his right arm above the left.
 An inscription covers large parts of the body.

 Inscription

 The inscription on the statue is written in Akkadian, using cuneiform script.
 It describes the exploits of King Idrimi and his family.
-The inscription tells how, following a dispute, Idrimi and his family were forced to flee Yamhad (Aleppo) to his mother's family at Emar (now Meskene) on the river Euphrates.
+The inscription tells how, following a dispute, Idrimi and his family were forced to flee Yamhad (Aleppo) to his mother's family at Emar (now Meskene) on the Euphrates River.
 Determined to restore the dynasty's fortunes, Idrimi left Emar and travelled to Canaan, where he lived among Hapiru warriors for seven years, after which he made a treaty with the king of Umman-Manda, rallied troops and mounted a seaborne expedition to recover the lost territory from the Hittites.
 He eventually became a vassal of King Barattarna who installed him as king in Alalakh, which he ruled for 30 years.
 The inscription ends with curses on anyone who desecrates or destroys the statue:

 (Lines 1–29): I am Idrimi, son of Ilim-Ilimma, servant of Teshub, Ḫepat, and Šauška, the lady of Alalakh, [the lady who is] my lady.
 In Aleppo, the house of my father, a bad thing occurred, so we fled to the Emarites, sisters [o]f my mother, and settled at Emar.
 Though my older brothers lived with me, none deliberated matters as I did.
 I thought like this: "Indeed, who is at his father’s house, but is nonetheless a servant among the people of Emar?"
 I took my horse, my chariot, and my chariot driver.
 I crossed over into a desolate region, where I joined the Sutean pastoralists.
 With him (them), I spent the night.
 The next day, I set out and journeyed to the land of Kinanim (Canaanites).
 The city of Ammiya sits in the land of Canaanites, [and] in Ammiya dwell(ed) people originally from Aleppo, [and] the lands of Mukiš, Niḫi, and Amaʾe.
 They recognized me – that I was the son of their lord – and gathered around me, and in that way, I was elevated in rank.
 For seven long years, I stayed among the habiru.
 I released birds (as auguries), I inspected (the livers of) lambs, and seven years [later], the Storm God turned toward me.